Apply to participate

 Jane Breen, Mary Flagg, Jephian Lin, and Bryan Shader

-This research community, sponsored by AIM and the NSF, focuses on combinatorial and linear algebraic problems related to inverse eigenvalue problems related to graphs.
-The inverse eigenvalue problems for graphs (IEP-G) is to determine if a given set of real numbers is the spectrum of a matrix with a given graph.
+This research community, sponsored by AIM and the NSF, begin in 2021 and and focuses on combinatorial and linear algebraic problems related to inverse eigenvalue problems related to graphs.
+The inverse eigenvalue problem for graphs (IEPG) is to determine if a given set of real numbers is the spectrum of a matrix with a given graph.
 This problem and related variants have been of interest for many years and recently developed tools have accelerated progress and opened up new lines of inquiry.
 Zero forcing (ZF) is a propagation process on graphs.
 ZF has become a fundamental concept because it represents a nice bridge between combinatorics and linear algebra.
 ZF has also arisen independently in quantum information processing, monitoring electrical power networks, and graph search algorithms.

 The primary scientific goals of this AIM research community are to